helagro/Applied-IoT/README.md

 **Data Usage:**

 The Pico W will send the sensor data to the server.
 The server will then use this data to trigger automations based on the data.
 For instance, if the motion sensor detects motion, the server could turn on a Tradfri light.
-The server will also store the data in a time series database, enabling the creation of graphs and other visualisations of the data.
-The main function of the system is still to create automations based on the sensor data, but the visualisations could be a supporting feature.
-It would help the user to create automations, knowing what values the sensors produces in one day-cycle.
+The server will also store the data in a time series database, enabling visualisation of the data.
+Knowing what values the sensors produces in one day-cycle, could help the user create automations.
 The user might know that they want the light to turn on when it is as dark as it was at 6 PM yesterday, for instance.
 The data could also be useful for monitoring, increasing understanding and for debugging.

 **Possible insights:**

 There are some aspects of the project that are newer to me.
 I have not made tutorials of this kind and I think that some of the data-visualisation tools will be new to me as well.
 I expect to learn more about both areas and how to operate with them more efficiently.
-I think I will learn more about how to convey the instructions in a clear and concise way, and also how to make the project more appealing and understandable to the reader.

 ## Material